 Thinking of that 8 a.m. call tomorrow morning with your boss?
 Having nightmares about forgetting to pick up your kids from school?
 And did you remember to pay off your credit card?
 Whatever it is that’s stressing you out, the feeling may get amplified in the middle of the night.

 What’s happening: If you’re stressed or anxious about work, your family, or something that’s happened in the news, it can affect your sleep quality.

 What you can do: Just don’t be stressed, right?
 If only that were the solution…

 But for real, making conscious decisions to minimize your stress levels before bedtime may help you sleep through the night.
 Here are some things you can do to calm your nerves:

 - Turn off your phone, TV, and/or laptop at least an hour before bedtime.
-The blue light from your screens can Harvard Health “Blue Light Has a Dark Side” View Source and negatively affect your sleep quality (and ability to drift off in the first place).
+The blue light from your screens can suppress the secretion Harvard Health “Blue Light Has a Dark Side” View Source of melatonin and negatively affect your sleep quality (and ability to drift off in the first place).

 - Avoid the news and social media at nighttime.
 Exposing yourself to jarring headlines or other people’s perfect-looking lives on the ‘gram could make it harder to fall and stay asleep.

 - Instead, try a mindful activity to calm down your nerves.
 Try a gentle yoga session, a calming audiobook, or a pre-bedtime meditation.

 For more tips on how to manage anxiety, check out our 33 Essential Coping Skills for Anxiety in 2023.